Derived equivalences induced by good silting complexes: Preliminaries

-It induces a triangle functor \ This last functor has a total right derived functor, which is defined as follows: A dg-$A$-module $C$ it is called {\em cofibrant} if $\Htp{A,d}(C,N)=0$ for all acyclic dg-$A$-module $N$, or equivalently, $\Htp{A,d}(C,X)=\Hom_{\Der{A,d}}(C,X)$ for every dg-$A$-module $X$.
-Then a cofibrant replacement for $U$ is a cofibrant dg-module $U'$ together with a quasi-isomorphism $U'\to U$.
-Dually we define the notions of fibrant object and fibrant replacement.
-It turns out that (co)fibrant replacements always exist in $\Htp{A,d}$ (see \cite[Theorem 3.1]{KDG}), hence we can define .
+This functor has a total right derived functor, defined as follows: A dg-$A$-module $C$ it is called {\em cofibrant} if $\Hom_{\Htp{A,d}}(C,N)=0$ for all acyclic dg-$A$-module $N$, or equivalently, $\Hom_{\Htp{A,d}}(C,X)=\Hom_{\Der{A,d}}(C,X)$ for every dg-$A$-module $X$.
+Then a \textit{cofibrant replacement} for $U$ is a cofibrant dg-module $U'$ together with a quasi-isomorphism $U'\to U$.
+Dually we define the notions of \textit{fibrant object} and \textit{fibrant replacement}.
+It turns out that (co)fibrant replacements always exist in $\Htp{A,d}$ (see \cite[Theorem 3.1]{KDG}), hence we can define